Apotheosis: Ancient Greece

 Ancient Greek religion and its Roman equivalent have many figures who were born as humans but became gods, for example Hercules.
 They are typically made divine by one of the main deities, the Twelve Olympians.
-In the Roman story Cupid and Psyche, Zeus gives the ambrosia of the gods to the mortal Psyche, transforming her into a goddess herself.
+In the Roman story Cupid and Psyche, Zeus gives the ambrosia of the gods to the mortal Psyche, turning her into a goddess.
 In the case of the Hellenistic queen Berenice II of Egypt, herself deified like other rulers of the Ptolemaic dynasty, the court propagated a myth that her hair, cut off to fulfill a vow, had its own apotheosis before becoming the Coma Berenices, a group of stars that still bear her name.

 From at least the Geometric period of the ninth century BC, the long-deceased heroes linked with founding myths of Greek sites were accorded chthonic rites in their heroon, or "hero-temple".

 In the Greek world, the first leader who accorded himself divine honours was Philip II of Macedon.
 At his wedding to his sixth wife, Philip's enthroned image was carried in procession among the Olympian gods; "his example at Aigai became a custom, passing to the Macedonian kings who were later worshipped in Greek Asia, from them to Julius Caesar and so to the emperors of Rome".
 Such Hellenistic state leaders might be raised to a status equal to the gods before death (e.g., Alexander the Great) or afterwards (e.g., members of the Ptolemaic dynasty).
 A heroic cult status similar to apotheosis was also an honour given to a few revered artists of the distant past, notably Homer.

 Archaic and Classical Greek hero-cults became primarily civic, extended from their familial origins, in the sixth century; by the fifth century none of the worshipers based their authority by tracing descent back to the hero, with the exception of some families who inherited particular priestly cults, such as the Eumolpides (descended from Eumolpus) of the Eleusinian Mysteries, and some inherited priesthoods at oracle sites.

 The Greek hero cults can be distinguished on the other hand from the Roman cult of dead emperors, because the hero was not thought of as having ascended to Olympus or become a god: he was beneath the earth, and his power purely local.
 For this reason, hero cults were chthonic in nature, and their rituals more closely resembled those for Hecate and Persephone than those for Zeus and Apollo.
 Two exceptions were Heracles and Asclepius, who might be honoured as either gods or heroes, sometimes by chthonic night-time rites and sacrifice on the following day.
-One god considered as a hero to mankind is Prometheus, who secretly stole fire from Mount Olympus and introduced it to mankind.
+One god considered as a hero to humankind is Prometheus, who secretly stole fire from Mount Olympus and introduced it to humankind.

+Some mystery cults, such as the Dionysian Mysteries, allowed those initiated into the cult to become gods during the initiation ceremony as is evidenced by the Orphic-Bacchic gold tablets.